2018 Masters (curling)

 The 2018 Canadian Beef Masters was held from October 23 to 28, at the Rath Eastlink Arena in Truro, Nova Scotia.
-This was be the second Grand Slam and first major of the 2018–19 curling season.
+This was the second Grand Slam and first major of the 2018–19 curling season.

 On the men's side, John Epping defeated Kevin Koe 7–4 in the final, completing a career Grand Slam for Epping, winning all four major events.
 On the women's side, Anna Hasselborg defeated Rachel Homan 8–7 to win their second straight Grand Slam.

 Qualification

 The top 14 men's and women's teams on the World Curling Tour order of merit standing as of September 20, 2018 qualified for the event.
 The Grand Slam of Curling may fill one spot in each division as a sponsor's exemption.
 In the event that a team declines its invitation, the next-ranked team on the order of merit is invited until the field is complete.